dallascard/neural_topic_models/README.md

-# neural_topic_models
+## neural_topic_models

+# NOTE: This repo has been deprecated!
+It has been replaced with: [www.github.com/dallascard/scholar](www.github.com/dallascard/scholar)

-This repo contains code to accompany "A Neural Framework for Generalized Topic Models" by Dallas Card, Chenhao Tan, and Noah A. Smith
+The accompanying paper has also been updated to reflect the version published at ACL 2018: "Neural Models for Documents with Metadata" by Dallas Card, Chenhao Tan, and Noah A. Smith

 The paper can be found at: [https://arxiv.org/abs/1705.09296](https://arxiv.org/abs/1705.09296)

+## Legacy documentation:

 ### Requirements: